 In addition to the globalEDGE sections, A Basic Guide to Exporting recommends the following resources:

-- Commercial News USA (CNUSA) is a catalog-magazine available free of charge through U.S. Embassies/Consulates and worldwide trading partners.
+- Export USA is a catalog-magazine available free of charge through U.S. Embassies/Consulates and worldwide trading partners.
 It is estimated that the magazine has 400,000 readers in 176 countries.
 Exporters are able to advertise their products and services by calling Associated Business Publications International (1-800-581-8533), by visiting their website, or by contacting local Department of Commerce U.S. Export Assistance Centers.

 - The International Catalog Exhibition Program is available through the U.S. Commercial Service.
 Trade specialists will translate your company profile into the local language, display marketing materials, collect sales leads from possible buyers and assist you with any follow-up activities.
 For more information and access to the service you can contact Export Promotion Services at (202) 482-3973.